EIDAS: Timeline

+In July 2024, the first eIDAS-Testbed was launched by the go.eIDAS-Association with a number of German tech firms and foundations to issue PID-Credentials to Architecture and Reference Framework (ARF)-compliant wallets.

 eIDAS is a result of the European Commission's focus on Europe's Digital Agenda.
-With the Commission's oversight, eIDAS was implemented to spur digital growth within the EU.
+With the commission's oversight, eIDAS was implemented to spur digital growth within the EU.

 The intent of eIDAS is to drive innovation.
 By adhering to the guidelines set for technology under eIDAS, organisations are pushed towards using higher levels of information security and innovation.
 Additionally, eIDAS focuses on the following: